Sappho

 Where there is a joyful grove of apple trees,

-Where altars smoke with sweet frankincense
+Where altars smoke with sweet frankincense.

 Therein, cool water babbles softly